pachyderm/docs-content/latest/set-up/enterprise-server/setup.md

 3. Register your newly created or existing {{% productName %}} clusters with your enterprise server.
 4. Optional: Enable Auth on each cluster.

-{{% notice warning %}}
-We are now shipping {{% productName %}} with an **embedded proxy** allowing your nterprise server to expose one single port externally.
-This deployment setup is optional.

-If you choose to deploy your enterprise server with a Proxy, check out our new recommended architecture and [deployment instructions](../../../../deploy-manage/deploy/deploy-w-proxy/) as they alter the instructions below.
-{{% /notice %}}

 ## 1. Deploy An Enterprise Server
-Deploying and configuring an enterprise server can be done in one of two flavors:
+Deploying and configuring an enterprise server can be done in one of two ways:

 1. Provide all licensing and authentication configurations as a part of the Helm deployment.
-1. Or, [install a bare-bones version of {{% productName %}} with Helm](../../../../deploy-manage/deploy/helm-install/), then use `pachctl` commands to set up licensing and authentication.
+2. Use `pachctl` commands to set up licensing and authentication.

 ### As Part Of A Regular {{% productName %}} Helm Deployment
 Update your values.yaml with your enterprise license key and auth configurations ([for an example on localhost, see the example values.yaml here](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/examples/local-dev-values.yaml)) or check our minimal example below to your values.yaml.